0n1cOn3/YAKB/README.md

 YAKB is an modular BSP-grade Build Kernel Orchestrator written in Bash.

 - Two-way UX:- Use as an argument-based CLI tool or via an interactive menu.
-- Profile-driven: Supports YAML profile definitions for modular vendor (DLKM/VNDR) packaging.
+- DLKM/VNDR: Supports modular vendor packaging.
 - Enterprise-Grade: Integrated error handling, CI compliance, and advanced logging.
 - OTA, Telegram, and GitHub Release flows fully supported.